• Japanese

 In October 2017, the rooftop garden of Ginza Six “Ginza Six Garden” was certified as an “Urban Oasis” under the “SEGES (Social and Environmental Green Evaluation System)*” (administered by the Organization for Landscape and Urban Green Infrastructure), which recognizes comfortable and attractive urban green areas.

-The Ginza’s largest about 4,000-square-meter rooftop garden “Ginza Six Garden” is located on the roof of the about 56-meter-high building with 13 floors above ground.
+The “Ginza Six Garden,” a rooftop garden of about 4,000-square-meters, is located on the roof of a 13-story building about 56-meter high.
 A green area of approximately 2,200 square meters, which accounts for about 56% of the rooftop garden, was newly created.
 Our large-scale greening efforts in the prime downtown location were highly recognized and we obtained such certification.

 *SEGES:(Social and Environmental Green Evaluation System) A system to recognize and certify outstanding green areas of the companies that contribute to society and the environment through greening activities